utk-cs340-fall23/FragranceFinder/sprint1/knguye34.md

 - index.js (frontend/src/pages/demos/index.js)

 ### What you accomplished
-- I was able to get a local webpage working (Thank you Lakelon) and demo a simple navigation bar
+- I was able to get a local webpage working with the help of Lakelon because he set most of it up.
+I also created demo a simple navigation bar.
-- I can webscrape a decent amount of data from fragrancenet and display it in a more user-friendly format
+I can now webscrape a decent amount of data from fragrancenet and display it in a more user-friendly format.
+I ran to a lot of random bugs because
+I had to download some extensions, such as playwright, beautifulsoup, and selenium.
+I did a bunch of trial and error to get things to work, and most of us decided to use playwright to webscrape our chosen websites.
+I will figure out how to get the prices and then start databasing after that.